 Every marketer faces different challenges.
 And, ever since 2020, the ways we've had to pivot, adjust campaigns, and address challenges has been unlike anything many of us have had to do before.

-And, even if you've somehow navigated the past two years without any surprising or tough marketing challenges, there's likely at least one task, tactic, or strategy you've always wanted to improve upon.
+And, even if you've somehow navigated the past three years without any surprising or tough marketing challenges, there's likely at least one task, tactic, or strategy you've always wanted to improve upon.

 Today, marketing is so fast-paced that it can be difficult to identify which areas you'll want to develop to facilitate stronger growth in 2022 and beyond.
 For that reason, it's important to pause for a moment and reflect on the biggest challenges marketers feel they're facing this year.